example42/Example42-tutorials/slides/PuppetTutorial/10_Language_Reference.md

 In Puppet 2.6 it has been introduced the concept of Run Stages to help users in managing the order of dependencies when applying resources.

-Puppet (> 2.6) provides a default **main** stage, you can add any number or further stages with the stage resource type:
+Puppet (> 2.6) provides a default **main** stage, we can add any number or further stages with the stage resource type:

     stage { 'pre':
       before => Stage['main'],